Cocaine and Withdrawals

 Detox programs for cocaine use

 Detox units have specialized staff and treatment protocols to help you get through the worst of it.
-There are often medical staff on hand to help manage the worst of the symptoms and monitor your health.
+There is often medical staff on hand to help manage the worst of the symptoms and monitor your health.

-Their goal would be to get you through the detox process safely, and to encourage and aid you in getting further treatment for cocaine addiction.
-They are there to help with the withdrawals alone, and support you through that.
+Their goal would be to get you through the detox process safely and to encourage and aid you in getting further treatment for cocaine addiction.
+They are there to help with the withdrawals alone and support you through that.

 How long do withdrawals from cocaine last?

-Cocaine has a very short half life.
-The half life of a drug means how long does it stay in your body.
+Cocaine has a very short half-life.
+The half-life of a drug means how long does it stay in your body.
 Cocaine will start to leave your system within hours of taking it, although its effects may last for much longer than that.

 There are several factors that go into determining how long withdrawal from cocaine or any drug will last.
 These include:

 - The type and purity of drug used